GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config-Files.md

 If a setting is in both `_default.cfg` and `common.cfg` then `common.cfg` will overwrite `_default.cfg`.

+## How to get started with the new config files system

+1) Browse to the `config-lgsm` directory.
+cd `lgsm/config-lgsm/`

+2) Use `ls` to view the content and find the name of your instance (typically the name of your LGSM server instance).
+`ls`

+3) Copy the default config to your instance's config.
+`cat _default.cfg >> instance.cfg` (replace "instance" by your actual file name).

+Now you can edit your instance file that contains all of your LinuxGSM and start parameters configuration.

 ## Basic examples
 ### Example 1
     _default.cfg: defaultmap="de_dust2"